The-MAZZTer/GBCGCApp/README.md

 Borrowed some old Chrome NTP code to make i18n stuff in HTML easier (see source for details).

-TODO: (?s at the end are maybe)
+TODO:
 - Streamline UI.
   - Move settings into dedicated Options page
   - Allow setting volume/speed without a rom loaded.
   - Remove confirm()s, replace with a real UI
   - Move Instructions and About into some sort of Help menu or remove entirely
   - Make UI for managing save states/freezes a bit nicer
-  - Unify Pause/Resume options.
-- Toolbar instead of menu
+- Hook up Toolbar functionality
-	- Open
-	- Pause/Resume
-	- Restart
-	- -
 	- Load State
 	- Slot Select (drop down)
 	- Save State
-	- -
-	- Fullscreen
-	- Tools (drop down)
+	- Options
-		- Settings
+	- Manage Saves (Import/Export/Copy/Delete)
 	- Volume (slider/textbox)
 	- Speed (slider/textbox)
-		- Manage Saves (Import/Export/Copy/Delete)
 	- About/Help
 - Figure out why canvas is getting width and height tags and look into removing them.
 	- Remove visibility style being set by emulator.